 Location, Location, Location!

 Having enjoyed a truly wonderful stay at the Aruba Renaissance Hotel with its private island, I highly recommend it!
-Even though it originally seemed foolish to be paying for two hotel rooms on the same night (one at our main stay hotel, the Manchebo Beach Resort, and one at the Aruba Renaissance), it was worth the extra expense.
+Even though it originally seemed foolish to be paying for two hotel rooms on the same night (one at our mainstay hotel, the Manchebo Beach Resort — you can read about our stay here — and one at the Aruba Renaissance), it was worth the extra expense.
 Make your dreams of lounging on a private island with flamingos, luxury shopping and relaxation in this island paradise come true here.

 Annick, The Common Traveler